Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Geometric Proof of Theorem

 The result then follows directly from Observation \ref{obs:SD_MOS}, Observation \ref{obs:SD_as_MBP}, and Theorem \ref{thm:MBP_ineq}. \end{proof}

 Observe that the proofs of Lemmas \ref{lem:A}-\ref{lem:MBP_lam} explicitly construct both $x\param$ and $\lambda\param$ using simple linear algebra operations and a scalar square-root.
 Thus, combining these lemmas with Observation \ref{obs:SD_as_MBP}, we deduce the below computationally-efficient procedure for solving Survey Descent subproblems within the setting of Theorem \ref{thm:SD_MBP}.
-Moreover, recall that $\nabla f(s_i){=}\nabla f_i(s_i)$ since $\S$ is valid, so the procedure requires only a first-order oracle on $f$ without need to access its $\{f_i\}_{i=1}^k$ components. \begin{observe} \textbf{(Survey Descent with Linear Algebra)} Under the setting and notation of Theorem \ref{thm:SD_MBP}, consider $i{=}k$ without loss of generality.
+Moreover, recall that $\nabla f(s_i){=}\nabla f_i(s_i)$ since $\S$ is valid, so the procedure requires only a first-order oracle on $f$ without need to access its $\{f_i\}_{i=1}^k$ components. \begin{observe} \textbf{(Survey Descent with Linear Algebra)} Assume Setting \ref{setting:localSD}.
+Consider $i{=}k$ without loss of generality.
 We can compute the solution, $s_k^+(\S)$, and Lagrange multipliers, $\{\lambda_j(\S)\}_{j=1}^{k-1}$, of the Survey Descent subproblem $(P_k^\S)$ using the following procedure: \begin{enumerate} \item Compute

 \item Define the projection function